Celtic Medallion Gallery

 This picture was provided by, and used with permission from, the QGNSW.

 The 4th prize winner in the Predominately Applique (Amateur) category for the 2007 Quilters' Guild of New South Wales, Australia, quilt show is Celtic Windows by Beverley Hunter.
 The Celtic border and lattice design is called Celtic Wedding Rings (Interlace in the Round).
-The layout diagram for Celtic Wedding Rings is available in Celtic Medallion III as printed pattern or as an e-pattern.
+The layout diagram for Celtic Wedding Rings is available in Celtic Medallion III.
 The pattern contains the knotwork border and circular interlace templates, readily adaptable to make a 90" (2.3m) quilt, but does not have the applique baskets pictured here.
 Those were added by Beverley Hunter.

 Nancy Ehinger of West Branch, Michigan chose the Celtic Wedding Rings design as the quilt that she wanted her friends to help make for her!
-This Celtic border and lattice design is one that Scarlett drew up as a layout diagram only, since it is a larger, bed-sized version of Celtic Medallion III, which is available as a printed pattern or e-pattern.
+This Celtic border and lattice design is one that Scarlett drew up as a layout diagram only, since it is a larger, bed-sized version of Celtic Medallion III.
 Nancy's is the first finished quilt that Scarlett has seen from this diagram, which was titled the Celtic Wedding Rings, because of the circular lattice between the blocks.
 Here's a close up of the quilt, showing some of the fabulous hand quilting:

 The mottled background fabric is wonderful!
 The colors Nancy chose for this design really make this quilt a knockout.
 Instead of Celtic block #1, Nancy used Celtic block #7 in her quilt.